How To Paint A Nutcracker To Match Your Color Scheme

 When I saw this plain white nutcracker, it immediately set the wheels in motion.
 I couldn’t resist creating my own version!

-Of course, you can paint any nutcracker, even if it is already painted and embellished, but I suggest you remove any hair, trim, etc. and prime it with white paint.
+Of course, you can paint a nutcracker of any kind, even if it is already painted and embellished, but I suggest you remove the hair, trim, etc., and prime it with white paint.
 It just makes things easier.

 The colors I used to paint this nutcracker perfectly reflect our home’s color palette – white, dark blue, light blue, a hint of green, and a dash of gold!